zmwang03/zmwang03.github.io/_news/announcement_3.md

 related_posts: false
 ---

-A paper has been accepted to EMNLP2024 🔥 🔥
+A paper (CTD framework) has been accepted to EMNLP2024 🔥 🔥